talk2bryan/MasterNetworkAnalyzer/README.md

-This is a sample maven project for networking analyzer
+This is a maven project for networking analyzer